RLBot/java-interface/README.md

 # RLBot Java Interface

-A library to interface with the [RLBot](https://rlbot.org/) v5 framework through Java.
+A library to create Rocket League bots by interfacing with the [RLBot](https://rlbot.org/) v5 framework through Java.

 ## Example Usage